 - It may be given as an injection into the space around the spinal cord.

-Let your doctor know if you have ever had a reaction to contrast.
+Let your health care provider know if you have ever had a reaction to contrast.
 You may need to take medicines before the test to avoid this problem.

-Before having the contrast, tell your health care provider if you take the diabetes medicine metformin (Glucophage).
+Before having the contrast, tell your provider if you take the diabetes medicine metformin (Glucophage).
 You may need to take extra steps before the test if you take this drug.

 Too much weight can cause damage to the scanner's working parts.
-Find out if the CT machine has a weight limit if you weight more than 300 pounds.
+Find out if the CT machine has a weight limit if you weight more than 300 pounds (135 kilograms).

 You will wear a hospital gown during the study.
 You will need to take off all jewelry.